- Local groups

 What if a dictionary, style guide or some other item I like to use isn't on the list of allowable materials?

-If a book or other item you'd like to use isn't on the list of allowable materials, contact the certification program administrator at least 15 days before the test and ask about it.
+If a book or other item you'd like to use isn't on the list of allowable materials, contact the Professional Standards Manager at least 15 days before the test and ask about it.

 You may be given permission to replace one of the listed books with the book you prefer, or to bring the extra item.